utiasDSL/force_push/README.md

-# mm2d
+# mmpush

 Robot planar pushing code.
+This evolved out of the mm2d project.

 ## Install